TuringLee/TuringLee.github.io/README.md

 # TuringLee.github.io

-A personal website majors in sharing knowledge about natural language processing.
+A personal website for sharing thoughts and knowledge.